chimericdream/worldofpannotia.com/src/_divine_abilities/shapechange.md

     The deity can use its Alter Size ability simultaneously with this one to become as small as a grain of sand or as large as 1,600 feet in the assumed form's greatest dimension.

-    The deity can use this ability to create disguises, gaining a bonus of +20 on its _disguise_ checks.
+    The deity can use this ability to create disguises, gaining a bonus of +20 on its {% skill_link disguise %} checks.
   portfolioElements: |
     Nature, secrets, thieves.
 ---